ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/using-dynamic-fields.markdown

 # Dynamic fields

-While strongly typed entities are well processed by Linq expressions, some scenarios demand the use of dynamic properties.
+While strongly typed entities are well processed by LINQ expressions, some scenarios demand the use of dynamic properties.
 To support searching in object graphs that cannot have their entire structure be declared upfront, RavenDB exposes the following low-level API for creating fields from within index definitions.

 With this feature, you can search for documents even with properties which were created on the fly.
 For example, consider a `Product` object that is declared as follows: